Global Nutrition PG (11497.1)

 Use of text matching software

 This is largely a self-paced unit.
-The expectation is that students will attend the ONLINE tutorials (refer to timetable of activities).
+The expectation is that students will attend the tutorials (refer to timetable of activities).

 Inclusion and engagement